AI Tooling

 Preview Solution

 Most MCP tools are command-line focused.
-LoopCraft treats MCP integration as a visual design problem—you see the tools, design the UI, map the interactions, and export production code.
+LoopCraft treats integration as a visual design problem—see the tools, design the UI, map the interactions, export production code.

 The Stack